ll.pysql – Database import script

 Bases:

-string (required)The name of the file to be loaded.
+loadbytescommand can be used to load abytesobject from an external file.
+The following parameters are supported:filenamestring (required)The name of the file to be loaded.
 The filename is treated as being relative to the directory containing the PySQL file that contains

 For the parameters

-see the base classCommand
+raise_exceptionsandcondsee the base classCommand.

 - class ll.pysql.loadstr[source]